Jay Robert Nash: CBS lawsuit

 Nash once filed a lawsuit against CBS for producing an episode of Simon & Simon with a plotline based around his notion that bank robber John Dillinger was not killed by the FBI in 1934 (Nash focused two separate books on his theory).
 His claim of copyright infringement was dismissed on summary judgment, a ruling upheld by an appeals court.
 The court compared Nash's writing to "speculative works representing themselves as fact" and concluded that he could not claim a copyright on his analysis of historical facts, only his expression of them.
 The court added that Nash should not be surprised at the result, pointing out, "His own books are largely fresh expositions of facts looked up in other people's books."

+Legal threats against Wikipedia

+In 2006, Nash claimed that Wikipedia has violated his copyright by either copying or plagiarizing his content for many of Wikipedia's crime-related articles.
+At the time Nash said he was compiling a list of examples in which Wikipedia allegedly infringed on his work, although such a list was not made public.

+Wikipedia founder Jimmy Wales said that he would be happy to remove any instances of copying if pointed out.
+He added that, in reference to the concerns that others have raised about Nash's research, that Nash's books are unfit as sources for Wikipedia regardless of any legal issues.
+"Nash's work should not be relied upon," Wales concluded, on the grounds that the deliberate insertion of errors "makes it unsuitable as a reference anyway."